huangli712/Zen/README.md

-# ZEN
+# Zen

-ZEN is a modern DFT + DMFT computation framework.
+Zen is a modern DFT + DMFT computation framework.
 This package is currently under developement. **IT DOESN'T WORK NOW!**

 ## Version